Breskin Johnson & Townsend

 Practice Description

 Daniel Johnson represents employees, consumers, and businesses in employment, consumer protection and civil rights cases.
 He has litigated many federal and state employment discrimination cases, wage and hour disputes, and contract and tort cases, as well as sexual assault, wrongful death, and public accommodations cases.
-He recently won a $4.4 million verdict for his client against Goodyear Tire Co. for unlawful retaliation.
+He has tried many cases, including class action cases, before juries, judges, and arbitrators.
+Among the cases he has handled in litigation:

 Mr. Johnson has also handled many state and federal appeals, including: